lenardrommel/WG-GESUCHT/README.md

 # Welcome to WG-Gesucht Bot

+## Note:
+Currently WG-Gesucht-Bot is unfortunately not working anymore.
+I will release a working version as soon as I find the time.

-This is a repository for a WG-Gesucht Bot.
+This is a repository for a WG-Gesucht-Bot.
 It actualises your offer automatically.

 ## Installation and Prerequisites